ChickenKyiv/search-api-documentation/docs/simple-queries/README.md

 title: Simple Queries
 ---
 ---
-description: >-
-  This is a page where you'll be able to run a simple API tests.
+ >  This is a page where you'll be able to run a simple API tests.
 Nothing complex.
 Few parameters - and you'll get a result
 ---